 The sacrum articulates with the hip bones at these joints.
 When walking, the sacrum rocks forward and backward and wiggles from side to side in a figure-eight type motion.
 Any inflammation or fascial (connective tissue) restriction of the sacroiliac joints results in discomfort, pain, stiffness, and decreased ability to walk freely, bend over, or sit comfortably.

-Let’s not forget the fibrous joints of the skull (head and face), called sutures, that move until we take our last breath.
-These bones are frequently jammed by trauma, dental problems, as well as tension of the facial muscles, chewing muscles, and neck muscles.
+Let’s not forget the fibrous joints of the skull (head and face), called cranial sutures.
+All the bones of the head and face move relative to each other along these sutures and do so our entire life until we take our last breath.
+These bones are frequently shifted and jammed by trauma, dental problems, as well as tension of the facial muscles, chewing muscles, and neck muscles.
 Even teeth articulate with the upper and lower jaw (maxilla and mandible) via joints.

 Two bones are connected via a synovial joint capsule that contains synovial fluid for lubrication.
 Moreover, these bones are covered with cartilage to protect them from excess impact and friction, like shock absorbers in a car.